anushakuppahally/spotify-api-project/README.md

 ```

-Get an email report regarding the characteristics of an artist's discography.
+Get an email report regarding the characteristics of an artist's discography and recommendations.

 ```sh
 python -m app.music_report